bombkiml/phpbeech/README.md

 #
 ### # Local development server
-If you have PHP installed locally and you would like to use PHP's built-in development server to serve your application, you may use the `` $ beech serve `` command.
-This command will start a development server at `` http://localhost:8000: ``
+If you have PHP installed locally and you would like to use PHP's built-in development server to your application, You may use the `` serve `` command.
+This command will start a development server at [`` http://localhost:8000 ``](http://localhost:8000)

     $ php beech serve